senthilrch/kube-fledged/cluster-image-cache.md

 We will need a robust solution to solve these problems

 # 2. Existing Solution:-
-The existing solution to tackle this problem is to have a Registry mirror running inside the Cluster.
+The existing solution to tackle the problem of reducing the Pod startup time is to have a Registry mirror running inside the Cluster.
 The first time you request an image from your local registry mirror, it pulls the image from the Master image registry and stores it locally before sending it to the client.
 On subsequent requests, the local registry mirror is able to serve the image from its own